 We started this exciting programme in 2009 in honour of Prof Ecaterina Merica, a Romanian member scientist dedicated to bringing cosmetic science education to her country, who passed away in 2008.

-Her message was that the ability of a scientist should not be based on their country of origin, regardless of the abundant opportunities or otherwise available to them.
+Her message was that the education available to a scientist should not be based only on their country of origin.

-Developed for societies in economically challenged countries (as defined by the United Nations), we offer two full-day courses taught by two workshop teachers, these workshops typically hold 50-70 participants.
-The speakers teach workshops back to back in two countries within the same zone.
+Developed for societies in economically challenged countries (as defined by the United Nations), we offer two full-day courses taught by two workshop teachers, these workshops typically having 50-70 participants.
+The speakers teach workshops back-to-to back in two countries within the same zone.
 We have over 20 well renowned scientists as volunteer teachers for this important programme.

 Here is the basic programme outline: